kam535/wax-documentation/pages/before-you-get-started.md

 * Jekyll
   * [Building a static website with Jekyll and GitHub Pages, Programming Historian](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#visual-design-)
   * [Front Matter, Jekyll • Simple, blog-aware, static sites](https://jekyllrb.com/docs/front-matter/)

+### How do I know if I know enough?
+This is relative, but my best estimate would be that if you can do the following, you're probably prepared to start working with Wax:
+* Change directories using a command in the command line.
+Successfully run a command using the command line.
+* Create a respository in GitHub.
+Create a file and add content in GitHub.
+Create a folder in GitHub.
+* Understand basic differences between HTML and Markdown.
+* Write some Jekyll front matter for a page.